Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

-\textbf{Tool Selection.} A straightforward and effective approach for tool selection is to use information retrieval to compute the semantic similarity between task descriptions and tool descriptions \cite{reimers-gurevych-2019-sentence, lei-etal-2023-unsupervised,10.1561/1500000019, zheng-etal-2024-toolrerank, 10.1145/3627673.3679847}, ranking tools accordingly to select the most suitable one for a given task.
-However, this approach typically allows selecting only a single tool at a time, which limits the ability to combine multiple tools.
-To facilitate tool composition, vista \cite{huang2025visualtoolagent} decouples the tool selection capability from LLMs into a separate small model, which is trained to coordinate multiple tools using answer correctness as feedback, thereby enhancing the ability to complete tasks through tool combinations.
+A simple and effective strategy for tool selection is to compute semantic similarity between task and tool descriptions \cite{reimers-gurevych-2019-sentence, lei-etal-2023-unsupervised,10.1561/1500000019, zheng-etal-2024-toolrerank, 10.1145/3627673.3679847}, ranking tools to select the most suitable one.
+However, this approach typically selects only a single tool, limiting compositionality.
+To enable tool combination, Vista \cite{huang2025visualtoolagent} decouples tool selection into a separate small model trained with answer correctness feedback, thereby improving multi-tool coordination.